 Virtualization Desktop Infrastructures Wiki

-Everything You Need to Know About RDS, Citrix Virtual Apps/Virtual Desktops,
+The Ultimate Guide to RDS, Citrix Virtual Apps/Virtual Desktops,

 What are Virtualization Desktop Infrastructures (VDI)?